BonnyAD9/uamp/other/manpages/uamp1.md

   Contents of this file may be safely deleted, but this may have slight impact on performance of uamp, and uamp will likely generate the images again.

+**path to uamp**
+  Uamp will watch its ouwn executable.
+If it is updated, uamp will restart itself.

 ## ENVIRONMENT